Author: Ameeba

 Conceptual Example Code

-The following is a conceptual example of how an attacker might exploit this vulnerability.
-This is a sample HTTP POST request to upload a malicious file to the server:
+The following is a conceptual example that illustrates how an attacker might exploit this vulnerability.
+This pseudocode is purely illustrative and does not represent actual exploit code.

 Overview